tpm2dev/tpm.dev.tutorials/Intro/README.md

 An unrestricted signing key can be used to sign arbitrary content.

-A restricted signing key can be used to sign only content that begins with a magic byte sequence, and which the TPM allows only to be used in certain operations.
+A restricted signing key can be used to sign only TPM-generated content as part of specific TPM restricted signing commands.
+Such content always begins with a magic byte sequence.

 A restricted decryption key can only be used to decrypt ciphertexts whose plaintexts have a certain structure.
 In particular these are used